marilius12/taxes/pages/lowest-tax-countries.md

 - also known as **sole trader** or PFA (Persoană Fizică Autorizată)
 - can opt for an annual **income norm** (norma de venit, Art.
 69)
+  - earn less than **EUR 100k** in **turnover**
+  - **self-employed** in one of the listed activities
   - pay tax on a fixed quota regardless of your actual income
-  - must be **self-employed** in one of the listed activities
-  - earn less than **EUR 100k** in **turnover**
 - pay **10% PIT + socials** (**capped**)
 - socials: 25% social (CAS) + 10% health (CASS)
   - base: 12 \* min wage RON 2,300 (2021) = RON 27,600
   - total contributions RON 27,600 \* 0.35 = **RON 9,660** (EUR 1,965) / year
 - requires residency in RO, headquarters (ex: rental agreement), experience or degree
-- if income exceeds RON 300,000/year, need to register for VAT
+- if income exceeds RON 300k/year, need to register for VAT
 - see [example calculation](./example-calculations.md#sole-proprietor-in-romania-)

 ### Resources